-Access: DCount Function
+MS Access: DCount Function

-The syntax for the DCount function is:
+The syntax for the DCount function in MS Access is:

 DCount ( expression, domain, [criteria] )

-expression is the field that you use to count the number of records.
+The field that you use to count the number of records.

-domain is the set of records.
+The set of records.
 This can be a table or a query name.

-criteria is optional.
+Optional.
 It is the WHERE clause to apply to the domain.

 DCount("UnitPrice", "Order Details", "OrderID = 10248")